Apprenticeship│Fond du Lac Campus

 Applicants should be 18 years of age and submit an apprentice/employer application to the Bureau of Apprenticeship Standards.
 Applicants must have a high school diploma or equivalent and be physically able to perform required work practices safely.

-Students are required to complete a First Aid/CPR and Transition to Trainer class.
+Students are required to complete First Aid/CPR and Transition to Trainer classes.

 The cost of your degree depends on a number of factors such as total credits required, textbooks and the financial aid you receive.
 Some programs have additional costs such as uniforms, technology and equipment.